emo-bon/data-workflow-book/book/08-addendum/glossary.md

     One of the world's primary repositories for nucleotide sequence data, operated by EMBL-EBI.

 - ### MetaGOflow
-    A bioinformatics workflow for processing metagenomic and metabarcoding sequence data.
+    A bioinformatics workflow for processing metagenomic and metabarcoding sequence data (https://doi.org/10.1093/gigascience/giad078).

 - ### UDAL (Universal Data Access Layer)
     A unified interface for querying EMO-BON data across different sources and formats.